maredjokic/maredjokic/README.md

 - 👋 Hi, I’m Marko Đokić @maredjokic
 - 📫 I’m looking to collaborate on different projects
 - 📫 [How to reach me on linkedin](https://www.linkedin.com/in/djokicmarko)
-- 📚 I am currently learning Python
+- 📚 I am currently learning Python and Rust
 - ✨ Portfolio: https://markodjokic.dev/
 - 🎓 MSc in Software Engineering